Mickyei/BirdWatch/README.md

 # BirdWatch
 Bird Watching Application with Ionic

-#How to run on browser:
+How to run on browser
 Requirements: Recent version of Ionic, Cordova, NPM

 1. Clone the project in terminal in a folder using <git clone https://github.com/Mickyei/BirdWatch.git>